Rui Borges: Moreirense

 Borges left Mafra on 1 June 2023, and was announced as manager of Primeira Liga side Moreirense on 4 July.
 On his top-flight debut on 14 August, the team lost 2–1 at home to Porto.

 On 5 December 2023, with Moreirense sitting in sixth place in the Primeira Liga, having recently secured a 0–0 draw with Benfica at the Estádio da Luz, Borges signed a three-year contract extension.
 He finished the campaign in that position, the club's best-ever inputs in the top tier.

 Vitória de Guimarães

 After being linked to Vitória de Guimarães' vacant managerial role, Borges signed a two-year contract with the club on 28 May 2024.
 He led the side to an unbeaten status in the 2024–25 UEFA Conference League, winning all six matches of the qualifying rounds and totalling four wins and two draws in the league phase.

 Sporting CP

 On 26 December 2024, Borges was presented as new manager of Sporting CP.
 The club reportedly paid a €4.1 million fee for his transfer.
 He successfully defended Sporting's title after Ruben Amorim's departure and João Pereira's troubled period as Sporting's manager.
+He also achieved the Taça de Portugal after a 3–1 extra-time win over Benfica in the final.
+In the following season, he guided the club to the Champions League quarter-finals, qualifying for that stage for the first time since 1982–83.